xari/xari-dev/content/blog/loops_vs_functions/index.md

 ```

 The function above performs the exact same job as the classic `for` loop further up the page.
-But it does it uses a very different approach under-the-hood, resulting, in this case, in a notably lower benchmark score.
+But it does that using a very different approach under-the-hood, resulting in a notably lower benchmark score.

 > `es6_reduce x 70.24 ops/sec ±0.29% (72 runs sampled)`

-The `Array.forEach` method is something of a hybrid between loops and `Array` these functional methods, and it scored a similar number.
+The `Array.forEach` method ([see GitHub](https://github.com/xari/perf-eval/blob/393fe3529f548d94ffa047968a47d17b2ad25b97/solutions.js#L37)) scored a similar number.

 > `es6_forEach x 72.16 ops/sec ±0.40% (74 runs sampled)`

 <div class="call-out-indigo">

 The truely savvy among those reading this post will have noted that the `es6_reduce` function above doesn't offer the early `return` feature of the `classic_for` approach.

-The benefit of this feature is that if the provided array is very large but only begins at `2`, it won't iterate through the entire array before ultimately returning `1`.
+The benefit of this feature is that it will break the loop in the first iteration if the first item in the array is larger than `1`.

-Here's a `reduce`-based solution that return `1` immediately if `A[0]` is greater than `1`.
+Here's a `reduce`-based solution that can do this.

 ```js
 function es6_reduce_eject(A) {